Learn about how California's budget woes may impact the future of the Cal Grant and the state's community colleges.

 California and the Importance of the Cal Grant Support

-Created in 2000, the Cal Grant legislation was established to guarantee both middle and lower income students nearly full offsets of various collegiate fees.
-Creators of this support system assert that the Cal Grant offers serious and significant help for students who demonstrate excellent academic progress amidst serious financial need.
+Created in 2000, the Cal Grant legislation was established to guarantee both middle and lower-income students nearly full offsets of various collegiate fees.
+Creators of this support system assert that the Cal Grant offers serious and significant help for students who demonstrate excellent academic progress amidst serious financial needs.
 As the Los Angeles Times more deeply reports, with collegiate fees and tuition rates on the rise

 , students are in need of Cal Grant support more now than ever before.
 In fact, as one California legislative analyst predicts, college fees may jump from 4-5% in the next academic year, followed by an estimated 10-20% increase in the following school years.
 As a result, even students with the current Cal Grant support would struggle to meet rising college fees and costs.
 Yet despite the many positive benefits of the Cal Grant program amidst tough economic times, state leaders insist that they must balance the budget by making difficult financial decisions.